Sponsor people seeking refuge in the U.S.

 Be a bridge to safety

-Under new government programs, American sponsors can provide a lifeline to Cubans, Haitians, Nicaraguans, Ukrainians, and Venezuelans seeking refuge in the U.S.
+Under new government programs, American sponsors can provide a lifeline to individuals and families seeking refuge in the U.S. from eligible countries such as Ukraine.

 The Welcome Connect platform allows you to connect directly with newcomers so you can mutually decide if you want to pursue sponsorship together.